ironhack-labs/lab-react-ironcontacts/README.md

 ### Iteration 6 | Bonus | Styling

 Unfortunately, this contact list isn't production-ready.
-This is the movie business!
+We are in the movie business!
 It has to sparkle!
 Add some beautiful CSS to make the app "pop".

 Happy coding! :blue_heart: